Rhodesian Ridgeback: Appearance

 The appearance standard of the Rhodesian Ridgeback originated in Rhodesia (Zimbabwe) and goes back to the year 1922, and by 2019 this standard had remained virtually unchanged.
 The Rhodesian Ridgeback's distinguishing feature is the ridge of hair running along its back in the opposite direction from the rest of its coat.
 It consists of a fan-like area formed by two whorls of hair (called "crowns") and tapers from immediately behind the shoulders down to the level of the hips.
 The ridge is usually about 2 in in width at its widest point.
 It is believed to originate from the dog used by the original African dog population which had a similar ridge.

 Male Rhodesian Ridgebacks usually stand 26–29 in at the withers and weigh about 45 kg (FCI standard); females are typically 24–26 in tall and about 38 kg in weight.
 Rhodesian Ridgebacks are typically very muscular and have a light wheaten to red wheaten coat, which should be short, dense, sleek and glossy in appearance, and neither woolly nor silky.

-White is acceptable on the chest and toes.
+White is acceptable on the chest and toes, but excessive white is considered a fault.
 The presence of black guard hairs or ticking is not addressed in the AKC standard, although the elaboration of the AKC standard notes the amount of black or dark brown in the coat should not be excessive.
 The FCI standard states that excessive black hairs throughout the coat are highly undesirable.
-Rhodesian Ridgebacks sometimes have a dark mask.
+Rhodesian Ridgebacks sometimes have a dark mask, but it is not considered a fault to have no mask at all.
 The dog's nose should be black or liver in keeping with the colour of the dog.
 No other coloured nose is permissible.
 The brown nose is a recessive gene.
 It is not as common as a black nose; some breeders believe the inclusion of brown noses in a breeding program is necessary for maintaining the vibrancy of the coat.
 The eyes should be round and should reflect the dog's colour: dark eyes with a black nose, amber eyes with a brown (liver) nose.

-Rhodesian Ridgebacks Had For Movies, Commercials & Shows: